wifisensing/PicoScenes-Manual/source/index.rst

 **Software aspect**:

 PicoScenes is far beyond a simple CSI data logger.
-It is architecturally versatile and flexible.
-The Platform, essentially a Wi-Fi sensing middleware, encapsulates all the low-level features into a set of unified and hardware-independent APIs and exposes them to the upper-level plugin layer.
+It is essentially a Wi-Fi sensing middleware, encapsulating all the low-level hardware controls into a set of unified APIs and exposing them to the upper-level plugin layer.
 PicoScenes plugins realize various measurement-specific missions, and users can **quickly prototype their own measurement plugins**.
-We demonstrate this platform flexibility through EchoProbe, a PicoScenes plugin, which features ms-grade round-trip CSI measurement and the spectrum scanning CSI measurement capability.
+We demonstrate the platform flexibility through EchoProbe, a PicoScenes plugin, which features *ms*-grade round-trip CSI measurement, spectrum scanning CSI measurement and the basic CSI data logging capabilities.

 You may refer to :doc:`why` to learn more about PicoScenes.
 We hope you enjoy the next ride of Wi-Fi sensing research, supercharged by PicoScenes!